NeeleshMaurya03/terminal-portfolio/README.md

 Make your changes & commit (git commit -m "Added a new feature") Push to GitHub (git push origin feature-name)
 Create a Pull Request 🚀

-📬 Contact Me
+## 📬 Contact Me
 Email: neeleshmaurya2003@gmail.com
 GitHub: github.com/NeeleshMaurya03
 LinkedIn: linkedin.com/in/neeleshmaurya

-⭐ If you like this project, don't forget to give it a star! ⭐
+##⭐ If you like this project, don't forget to give it a star! ⭐
 =======
-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 ## Expanding the ESLint configuration